 Drive automation and efficiency with fast identity verification and automate checks that currently require manual input.
 For example, banks can verify identities by comparing a photo of a customer’s identity document with a selfie.
 At future moments of authentication, banks can maintain assurance in a customer’s identity by re-validating their biometrics.

-Find out more about how Onfido’s digital identity solution could help you here.
+Find out how Onfido’s digital identity solution can help you.